 3 Types of LMS

-If we see the “Learning Management System” as a generic term for a learning platform, it helps to look at three types of LMS that have future potential and different focuses.
-You could also refer to all these types as further developments of the traditional LMS.
+Seeing the "Learning Management System" as a generic term for a learning platform, looking at three types of LMS that have future potential and different focuses can be helpful.
+You could also describe all these types as further developments of the traditional LMS.

 Type 1: Learning Content Management System (LCMS)

-The first type is an LMS where the content (English: content) is in the foreground.
+The first type is an LMS where the content (English: content) is at the forefront.
 The site wb-web.de expresses it this way:

 If the focus of such a system is on the creation, archiving, reuse, and distribution of learning content, it is also referred to as a Learning Content Management System (LCMS).

 An LCMS always contains some kind of authoring tool.
-This means: It’s not only about managing e-learning content anymore, but explicitly also about creation.
+This means: It is not just about managing e-learning content but also explicitly about creation.

 Type 2: Learning Experience Platform (LXP)

-Another common subspecies of LMS is the Learning Experience Platform.
-Here, the focus is on the personal experience (English: experience) of the user: Active participation is to be encouraged by offering the user individual content with the help of artificial intelligence (AI).
+Another common subtype of LMS is the Learning Experience Platform.
+Here, the focus is on the personal experience (English: experience) of the user: Active participation is to be encouraged by offering the user individual content using artificial intelligence (AI).

-This means: An LXP is technologically designed in such a way that the platform analyzes user behavior.
+This means: An LXP is technically developed so that the platform analyzes user behavior.
 Based on this, the user receives suggestions for content that could be personally meaningful and interesting to them.

 For this, many integrations with other tools and a very good AI are necessary, which is why LXPs are currently not as widespread as other types of LMS.

-Ideal for: Selecting individual learning offerings for each user.
+Ideal for: The selection of individual learning offerings for each user.

 Type 3: Microlearning Platform

-More widespread is the method of microlearning.
-The term “micro” (Greek: small) speaks for itself: On microlearning platforms, companies can offer their employees short and focused content.
+The method of microlearning is more widespread.
+The term "micro" (Greek: small) speaks for itself: On microlearning platforms, companies can offer their employees short and focused content.
 You can find examples of microlearning in this article.

-A Microlearning Platform is a subform of the LMS because online learning is organized and takes place in both forms.
-In contrast to the Wikipedia definition (see the beginning of this article), a good Microlearning Platform is usually anything but complex – that would contradict the idea of truly offering the user focused and small content.
+A microlearning platform is a subtype of the LMS because in both forms, online learning is organized and takes place.
+In contrast to the Wikipedia definition (see the beginning of this article), a good microlearning platform is usually anything but complex – that would contradict the idea of truly offering users focused and small content.

-Ideal for: Training sessions with many small details on specific topics.
+Ideal for: Training with many small-scale contents on specific topics.

-Important: In reality, they are often not easily distinguishable and are partly a matter of definition.
-An LMS provider can therefore use both microlearning elements as well as integrate an authoring tool.
+Important: In reality, they are often not well separable and are sometimes a matter of definition.
+An LMS provider can thus use both microlearning elements and integrate an authoring tool.

 Outlook: The Future of LMS

-Not only through digitalization are the Learning Management Systems that companies use to offer corporate learning changing.
+Not only due to digitization are the Learning Management Systems changing that companies offer for corporate learning.

 The end of the LMS as we know it is coming.

-– says founder Josh Bersin, who is intensively involved in development in the HR field.
+– says founder Josh Bersin, who has intensively dealt with developments in the HR field.
 He sees it as a clear trend that the typical functions of LMS no longer belong in a single separate system.

-This means in conclusion: Companies should no longer use a traditional LMS just because “that’s how it’s done.”
-Often, the best solution is not the “spaceship” LMS that combines all functions.
-Instead, HR developers should consider: What focus does my company have – and which LMS fits with it?
+This means in conclusion: Companies should no longer use a traditional LMS just because "that's how it's done."
+Often, the best solution is not the "spaceship" LMS that unites all functions.
+Instead, HR developers should consider: What focus does my company have – and which LMS fits that?